0ksas/BOTasiunas/readme.txt

 In the bot developer portal Privileged Gateway Intents part, you need to enable SERVER MEMBERS INTENT option.

-npm-fetch needs to be installed for the count gif response to work
+node-fetch needs to be installed for the count gif response to work